As defined by our own family

-I guess a looser definition of this activity could include a Western child happily towing a kite around a field or back-yard.
-Or a child trying to catch the tail, as in the photo over there!
+- A loose definition of this activity could include a Western child happily towing a kite around a field or back-yard.
+Or a child trying to catch the tail, as in the photo!

-Let's look a bit deeper into the first definition.
-Actually, I'll ignore the others ;-)
+Further down this page I look a bit deeper into the very first definition.
+Actually, I'll

 The practice of having someone else chase after your kite is not limited to Afghanistan.
 That country is probably the most strongly associated with kite fighting and running due to the very popular book The Kite Runner, and the movie which followed.

-Pakistan and India also use the term.
-However, the kite runners in those countries have a much more urban environment to deal with, as they scramble after tissue and bamboo drifting in defeat.
+Pakistan and India also use the term kite running.
+However, the runners in those countries have a much more urban environment to deal with, as they scramble after tissue and bamboo drifting in defeat.